vovash1948/Portfolio-of-COVID-vaccines/README.md

 https://support.google.com/chrome/answer/1649523

-Share your computer with someone else
-You can give others remote access to your computer.
-They’ll have full access to your apps, files, emails, documents and history.
 1. On your computer, open Chrome.
 2. In the address bar at the top, type remotedesktop.google.com/support, and press Enter.
 3. Under “Get Support”, click Download  .